atom0s/XiPackets/world/server/0x0028/README.md

     - For Steps, this value is set to the current level affecting the target.
     - For Flourishes that deal damage, this value is set to the amount of damage dealt.
     - For Flourishes that cause an effect, this value is set to the status effect id granted. _(ie. Desperate Flourish causes weight `12`)_
-  - `cmd_no: 15` - This vlaue is set depending on the type of RUN ability used.
+  - `cmd_no: 15` - This value is set depending on the type of RUN ability used.
     - For Ward > Vallation, this value is set to the status effect id granted. _(ie. Vallation is `531`)_
     - For Effusion > Swipe/Lunge, this value is set to the amount of damage dealt.